567

 – FlipTack

-Dec 18, 2016 at 14:19
+Commented Dec 18, 2016 at 14:19

-• \$\begingroup\$ @Flp.Tkc, should be okay. \$\endgroup\$ Dec 18, 2016 at 14:24
+• \$\begingroup\$ @Flp.Tkc, should be okay. \$\endgroup\$ Commented Dec 18, 2016 at 14:24

-• \$\begingroup\$ ><>, in ><>, score 0, infinite loops. \$\endgroup\$ Dec 18, 2016 at 15:56
+• \$\begingroup\$ ><>, in ><>, score 0, infinite loops. \$\endgroup\$ Commented Dec 18, 2016 at 15:56

-• \$\begingroup\$ or actually if we're excluding non-alphanumeric characters, this could also be golfed down to > or empty depending on if outputting "something smells fishy..." is a valid program. \$\endgroup\$ Dec 18, 2016 at 16:00
+• \$\begingroup\$ or actually if we're excluding non-alphanumeric characters, this could also be golfed down to > or empty depending on if outputting "something smells fishy..." is a valid program. \$\endgroup\$ Commented Dec 18, 2016 at 16:00

 • \$\begingroup\$ in brainfuck you can just write brainfuck and it won't do anything... \$\endgroup\$